Tai Chi Under the Lens

 These are examples of chi lensing that take place within the Tai Chi Chuanist’s own body, but in practical terms, the entire Tai Chi exponent becomes a lens.
 He or she accomplishes this by drawing energy—either the exponent’s own energy or the opponent’s—through the infinitely thin interface between the opponent and the exponent and altering it in ways that aren’t always straightforward, dimensionally speaking.
 Those ways can twist and turn more than one way simultaneously, can expand and contract along curving lines that recoil on themselves, and can use various other deviously sinuous means to subtly defeat an opponent.

 The dynamic produced by Tai Chi movements finds a perfect parallel in lenses because a lens doesn’t just make things look bigger or smaller; it inverts an image projected through it.
+(Think: Transforms attack into defeat.)
 This is what happens inside a Camera Obscura, the earliest practical camera.
-It consists of a darkened room with a single pin-prick-sized hole in the middle of one wall.
+It consists of a darkened room with a single pinprick-sized hole in the middle of one wall.
 Although some historians believe that the Camera Obscura dates back to the Pleistocene, the device first appeared in the historical record in writings of the Chinese sage Mo Tzu dating to about 500 BCE in China.

-Looking at illustrations of reality flipped and flopped through a lens, I keep seeing this, in profile, as the infinity twist in the middle of the taijitu.
+Observing illustrations of reality flipped and flopped through a lens, I keep seeing this, in profile, as the infinity twist in the middle of the taijitu.
 (Figure 5) (See The Infinity Twist.)
 In other words, because a lens is round, light going through it produces a circular image on a plane parallel to the other side of the lens.
-But the energy involved—the light itself—is not the flat projection.
-Instead it fills the space between the lens and the surface with a conical construct of light, of which the flat projection is really just a terminal slice.
+But the energy involved—the light itself—is not the flat projection of a Camera Obscura.
+Instead it fills the space between the lens and the surface with a conical construct of light, of which the flat projection is really just a slice.
 If the surface on which the image is projected is removed, the conical projection simply travels on infinitely, albeit with steadily diminishing effect with each passing second.
 At some point, the energy is no longer easily recognizable as a cone, but it is one, nonetheless, just an extremely tenuous one.